 4. To Guard His Glory by Advancing His Saving Mission in the World Precisely When Human Resources Are Low

 We see this all over the Bible.
-God does his great advancing work again and again when it looks least possible for us.
+God does his great advancing work again and again when it looks impossible for us.

 And here in 2 Corinthians 8:1–2, when God wants to raise money for the poor in Jerusalem, he uses afflicted, poverty-stricken Macedonians and fills them with joy because of his grace.